Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 - Downlink: LoRaWAN term for a frame transmitted by the network and received by the device.
+- FRMPayload: Application data in a LoRaWAN frame.
 - OUI: Organisation Unique Identifier.
 IEEE assigned prefix for EUI.
 - RCS: Reassembly Check Sequence.
 Used to verify the integrity of the fragmentation-reassembly process.